 [DllImport("uxtheme.dll", CharSet = CharSet.Unicode)]

-In the sample application (available for download from the link below), we create two new
+In the sample application (available for download from the link above), we create two new

 TreeView classes which inherit from their

 OnHandleCreated method, and check to see what OS is being run - if you try to call